graph-gophers/graphql-go/README.md

 - `UseFieldResolvers()` specifies whether to use struct field resolvers.
 - `MaxDepth(n int)` specifies the maximum field nesting depth in a query.
 The default is 0 which disables max depth checking.
 - `MaxParallelism(n int)` specifies the maximum number of resolvers per request allowed to run in parallel.
 The default is 10.
+- `MaxPooledBufferCap(n int)` specifies the maximum buffer size in bytes that will be pooled.
+Increase to reduce allocations, set to `0` to disable buffer pooling.
+The default is 8KB.
 - `Tracer(tracer trace.Tracer)` is used to trace queries and fields.
 It defaults to `noop.Tracer`.
 - `Logger(logger log.Logger)` is used to log panics during query execution.
 It defaults to `exec.DefaultLogger`.
 - `PanicHandler(panicHandler errors.PanicHandler)` is used to transform panics into errors during query execution.
 It defaults to `errors.DefaultPanicHandler`.